pray3m/ZyFlow/README.md

 - [ ] Plugin system for custom tasks
 - [ ] Add i18n support

+## Workflow Execution
+Analyze the workflow
+- Identify all nodes and their connections
+- Determine the order of execution based on dependencies

+Create an execution plan
+- List taks in correct sequence
+- Ensure each task has its inputs available before execution

+Set up the execution environment
+- create a space to store results between tasks

+Run the workflow
+- Execute each task in the determined order
+- Use inputs from the environment or user
+- Store outputs in the environment for subsequent tasks

+Handle any errors
+- Decide whether to continue on error or stop execution

+Finish up
+- Collect all outputs
+- clean up any resources used during execution

+Summarize the execution
+- Create a simple report of what was done

 ## Getting Started

 First, run the development server: